sebastien/jsxml/README.md

 #### <a _html="true" name="jsx:if"/>
 `<jsx:if test>`

-Only applies the nodes below if the condition is true
+Only applies the nodes below if the condition is true.

+> Note: > > Currently, `jsx:if` cannot be used directly within a `jsx:Component` > node.
+In this case, you should use the `@jsx:if` attribute variant.

 ```html
 <jsx:if test="state.items.length &gt 0">